Introduction to Hamiltonian Formulation of General Relativity and Homogeneous Cosmologies: Extension to Einstein/Bianchi IX-Maxwell-Scalar Field System

-The plan of this section is to first decompose the Faraday tensor and then proceed to decompose the Maxwell's equations.
+\begin{tolerant}{3000} where $j^{\nu}$ is the $4$-current, $F_{\mu \nu}\equiv \nabla_{\mu} A_{\nu}-\nabla_{\nu} A_{\mu} =\partial_{\mu} A_{\nu}-\partial_{\nu} A_{\mu}$ (identically) and $F^{* \mu \nu} \equiv-\frac{1}{2} \epsilon^{\mu \nu \delta \sigma} F_{\delta \sigma}$.
+As per our convention, we define for the Levi-Civita tensor $\epsilon^{0123}=-1 / \sqrt{-g} \ \& \ \epsilon_{0123}=+\sqrt{-g}$.
+The first Maxwell's equation also gives the \textit{continuity equation}: \end{tolerant} The plan of this section is to first decompose the Faraday tensor and then proceed to decompose the Maxwell's equations.
 Recall that Einstein field equations have two free indices and therefore we had to take projections in mathematically $3$ possible ways: (i) both projections along $n^{\mu}$, (ii) both along $\Sigma_t$ as well as (iii) mixed projections along $n^{\mu}$ and $\Sigma_t$.
 This is done in Appendix \ref{d}.
 As clear from eq. (\ref{maxwell equations}), there is one free index, hence we can take one projection only.
-This leads to mathematically $2$ possible ways of projecting in $3+1-$form, namely (a) projection along $n^{\mu}$ and (b) projection along $\Sigma_t$.
+This leads to mathematically $2$ possible ways of projecting in $3+1$-form, namely (a) projection along $n^{\mu}$ and (b) projection along $\Sigma_t$.
 We present both the cases here.
-Once this is done, we show the $3+1-$decomposition of the continuity equation and derive the stress-energy-momentum tensor for the electromagnetic field that appears on the RHS of the Einstein field equations.
-With this derived, we finally present the full Einstein-Maxwell equations of motion in $3+1-$variables in Subsection \ref{6.1.1}.
+Once this is done, we show the $3+1$-decomposition of the continuity equation and derive the stress-energy-momentum tensor for the electromagnetic field that appears on the RHS of the Einstein field equations.
+With this derived, we finally present the full Einstein-Maxwell equations of motion in $3+1$-variables in Subsection \ref{6.1.1}.

-\subsection{$3+1-$Decomposition of Faraday Tensor}
+\subsubsection{$3+1$-Decomposition of Faraday Tensor}

 We give the procedure to decompose any arbitrary rank$-2$ tensor, say $T^{\mu \nu}$ as follows:

 where

 We apply this procedure to the Faraday tensor where $T^{\mu \nu} = F^{\mu \nu}$.
 Due to the anti-symmetry properties of $F^{\mu \nu} = - F^{\nu \mu}$, we have $F^{\perp \perp} = 0$ as contraction is happening between symmetric and anti-symmetric indices (see eq. (\ref{projection2})).
 Thus we have: